 Set in 1946, Peggy Carter is left all on her own when her partner Steve Rogers is rumored dead, but life must go on for her, and for that, she has to lead a dual life after she is recruited by Howard Start to help him clear out his name, that is accused of treason.
 And with that, Agent Carter becomes a member of S.H.I.E.L.D and goes on to solve multiple confidential missions.

 Cast: Kristen Bell, Matt Fowler, Adam Wachter

-High School Musicals are always the highlight of any theatre fanatics, and it remains with them throughout their lives.
-So, in order to experience it one more time, Kristen Bell brought together a set of directors, choreographers, and real alumni who performed in their school theatre years ago.
+High School Musicals are always the highlight of any theater fanatics, and it remains with them throughout their lives.
+So, in order to experience it one more time, Kristen Bell brought together a set of directors, choreographers, and real alumni who performed in their school theater years ago.
 And now they are all here to do it again, with more emotions, drama, and definitely fun.